Improvement of Emotional Intelligence of ManagersArticle posted on

-Modeling of this process plays a significant role in defining the main ways of improvement of emotional intelligence of a manager.
-Technologies of the creation of competences about emotional self-regulation include self-programming, self-management, exercises, training and self-observation.
+Modelling of this process plays a significant role in defining the main ways of improvement of the emotional intelligence of a manager.
+Technologies of creation of competencies pertaining to emotional self-regulation include self-programming, self-management, exercises, trainings and self-observation.

-Technologies of the creation of competences pertaining to perception and cognition of emotions of other people include business games, exercises, and sharing.
-Technologies of the creation of competences pertaining to influence on emotions of other people include training and consulting.
+Technologies of creation of competencies pertaining to perception and cognition of emotions of other people include business games, exercises and sharing.
+Technologies of creation of competencies pertaining to influence on emotions of other people include trainings and consulting.

 Performance indicators of improvement of emotional intelligence can be defined in the following way:

-- concerning awareness of one’s feelings and emotions: intuition, optimism, commitment, flexibility, self-consciousness, perception, self-assessment, aspiration, empathy, and self-observation;
+- with respect to awareness of one's feelings and emotions: intuition, optimism, commitment, flexibility, self-consciousness, perception, self-assessment, aspiration, empathy and self-observation;

-- concerning management of one’ feelings and emotions: observation skills, open-mindedness to new experience, involvement, an ability for development, emotional competence, positive thinking, listening well, responsibility, tolerance, self-control and achievement motivation;
+- with respect to the management of one' feelings and emotions: observation skills, open-mindedness to new experience, involvement, the ability for development, emotional competence, positive thinking, listening well, responsibility, tolerance, self-control and achievement motivation;

-- concerning recognition of feelings and emotions of other people: cooperation, interpersonal skills, transparency to interaction, development of partner’s interests, respect of other people’s opinion, teamwork skills, assertiveness, leadership, trust, suggestion, and anticipation.
+- with respect to recognition of feelings and emotions of other people: cooperation, interpersonal skills, transparency to interaction, development of partner's interests, respect of other people's opinion, teamwork skills, assertiveness, leadership, trust, suggestion and anticipation.

-- concerning management of feelings and emotions of other people: appropriate assessment of other people, ability to forecast the behavior of others, empathy, transparency, appreciation of emotional interaction, positive resolution of conflicts, collaboration, identification, and sympathy.
+- with respect to the management of feelings and emotions of other people: appropriate assessment of other people, ability to forecast the behaviour of others, empathy, transparency, appreciation of emotional interaction, positive resolution of conflicts, collaboration, identification and sympathy.

-Including of emotional intelligence in training programs or in enhancing training of managers enables to identify the key dominants in the professional development of personnel as well as to ensure the effectiveness of creating of drivers of management activity or improvement thereof.
+Including of emotional intelligence in training programs or in enhancing the training of managers enables to identify the critical dominants in the professional development of personnel as well as to ensure the effectiveness of creating of drivers of management activity or improvement thereof.